← Back to Flight Club

 BETA AND MARKET EXPOSURE

-The observed beta of 0.87 reflects behavior during a period that included both moderate and elevated volatility (VIX 13–31).
+The observed beta of 0.90 versus RSP reflects behavior during a varied period including the late-March 2026 stress event with volatility ranging from 15 to a brief stress-event peak of 31.1.
 Beta can rise during periods of stress, reducing downside protection.
 The strategy is not market neutral and will generally participate in broad market movements.

 BENCHMARK COMPARISON